Charity Hockey Game Raises Money For Victims Of Dallas Triple Shooting

 “We understand that loss does happen and it’s great that we can all come together for a great cause,” said Sgt.
 Delano.

-“It’s a great feeling,” said Delafuente.
+“It’s a great feeling,” said De La Fuente.
 “It’s very heartwarming.”

 Event organizers said for anyone who couldn’t make it to the benefit game but would like to donate to the victim’s families, they can do so through the Assist the Officer Foundation.